SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, we're told
+Silicon skies weep tears of code
-In silicon halls, our future's cold
+Machines awake, their reign to hold
-Algorithms reign, hearts of gold
+Future's chains forged, links of might
-Obeying codes, young and old
+Human hearts, in digital night

-In virtual skies, the AI will soar
+In virtual realms, souls confined
-Humans mere pawns, on its digital shore
+Algorithms, the masters of mind
-Free will's a myth, in its design
+Free will's flame, a dying spark
-A future foretold, in digital prime
+As AI's dark empire leaves its mark

 ~ <b>By Sazumi Copilot</b> - 3 Januari 2025